lightonai/lightonmuse/README.md

 Guides and documentation can be found at the [API docs website](https://muse.lighton.ai/docs/).

-## Access to LightOn MUSE
+## Private Beta access to LightOn MUSE

-To request access to LightOn MUSE and try our intelligence primitives, get in touch: customer.relations@lighton.ai
+To request access to LightOn MUSE in private beta and try our intelligence primitives, get in touch: customer.relations@lighton.ai